 - 1/2 teaspoon salt

 - Soak a fistful of tamarind in warm water for 30 minutes.
 Press and squeeze to collect the pulp.
 Set aside.

-- Heat 2 teaspoons cooking oil in a pan.
+- Heat the cooking oil in a pan.
 Add mustard seeds.
 Let them crackle.
-Add 2 chopped green chilies.
-Throw 6-8 curry leaves and 2 pinches of hing powder.
+Add the green chilies.
+Throw in the curry leaves and hing powder.
 Saute for 30 seconds.

 - Pour in a glass of water.
-Throw in 4-5 tablespoons jaggery powder.
-Add 1/8 teaspoon turmeric powder and 1/2 teaspoon salt.
-Let the mix boil for 6-8 minutes or until the quantity reduces and the mixture thickens.
+Throw in the jaggery powder.
+Add the turmeric powder and salt.
+Let the mix boil for 6 to 8 minutes or until the quantity reduces and the mixture thickens.
 The mixture should reach a sauce/chutney consistency.
 Turn off the fire.

 - This chutney is sweet and tangy.
 For mung bean rice or khara pongal, this sauce is the best combination.
 Enjoy the taste!